 What Mental Disorders Are Associated with Dual Diagnosis?

 Dual diagnosis is different depending on the co-occurring mental disorder.
 Some common mental illnesses include anxiety, depression, bipolar disorder, trauma/PTSD, OCD, personality disorders, schizophrenia, ADHD, and eating disorders.
-Each of these mental disorders calls for different methods of treating the underlying condition.
+Each of these disorders calls for different methods of treating the underlying condition.

 How is Dual Diagnosis Treated?